guangzhaocs/bioinformatics-starter/README.md

-# Nanopore Data Process
+# Quickstart: Travel to Bioinformatics

-This blog introduces the Nanopore data processing including reading data from fast5, fastq or fasta files, the process of Guppy, Tombo, Nanopolish and so on.
+This blog introduces the Bioinformatics Software Installation, the srcipts of Bioinformatics processing, and ...

 ## 1. Software Installation